Word of the Year

 2023 – PRESENT

-For now some ten+ years, I’ve had a word theme that I assign myself for the year.
+For fifteen years, I’ve had a word theme that I assign myself for the year.
 It has served as a reminder to focus and remain faithful to one simple concept and take in all its nuances.
 One word.
 But often, it is so much more, fraught with meaning and application, and purpose, and if successful, mastery of a basic tenet of abundant life.

 In 2010, it was my Jubilee Year (translation: I turned 50!) so the word was JOY.
 We celebrated our daughter’s wedding in Costa Rica and had a blessed year of much joy, as we became instant grandparents with an amazing grandson, Liam Christopher!